ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 1. Handle Generation
 2. Attestation
 3. Verification
-4. Attestation Result Consumption
+4. Attestation Result Processing/Consumption

 The models only differ in the handle generation phase.
-Attestation, verification, and attestation result consumption are identical from a protocol point of view.
+Attestation, verification, and attestation result processing/consumption are identical from a protocol point of view.

 #### Connection Establishment and Client ID